KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - exact table column-width and spacing (beyond left-alignment and slash-spacing),
 - placement of structural notes (in-text, end-of-section, end-of-document).

-These remain authorial decisions and do not require protocol-level standardization.
+These remain authorial decisions and do not require protocol-wide standardization.

 ---